MHSanaei/3x-ui/README.md

 - **armv6 / arm / arm32**: Geared towards very old embedded devices, this architecture, while less prevalent, is still in use.
 Devices such as Raspberry Pi 1, Raspberry Pi Zero/Zero W, rely on this architecture.

 - **armv5 / arm / arm32**: An older architecture primarily associated with early embedded systems, it is less common today but may still be found in legacy devices like early Raspberry Pi versions and some older smartphones.

+- **s390x**: This architecture is commonly used in IBM mainframe computers and offers high performance and reliability for enterprise workloads.
 </details>

 ## Languages